direktiv/direktiv.github.io/docs/spec/instance-data/input.md

 }
 ```

-This treatment of binary data allows flows to handle non-JSON inputs.
+This treatment of binary data allows workflows to handle non-JSON inputs.
 Common examples include XML and form data.
 Just use a function to extract the information needed from these other formats and convert them to JSON.

 One thing to keep in mind that might trip you up: if you provide no input data whatsoever that's not valid JSON.
 It is valid binary data, which means this input: